 Designing the PVC piping system begins with the location of the penetrations 4 .
 “If possible,” says Ahlquist, “we try to locate penetrations in basement corners where they can be more easily hidden.”
 In new construction, the stack can run through closets or mechanical chases all the way to the roof.
 In retrofits, however, risers more often join a horizontal run in the basement that vents to the outside.
 “If the floor framing allows, we can run the pipe between the joists,” says Ahlquist.
 “But we do have to keep a pitch on the pipe as well, which sometimes leaves us with limited areas to run the pipe.”

-5 In retrofits, the inline fan is commonly mounted to the exterior [O].
+5 In retrofits, the inline fan is commonly mounted to the exterior for a radon fan installation [O].
 Some fans are pre-wired to a junction box that is mounted to the wall; wiring running inside can connect to a circuit breaker or be plugged into an existing outlet, so long as continuous power is applied.
-The fans themselves are quiet, but an optional muffler [P] can be mounted to the end of the PVC to damp the sound of moving air.
+The radon fans themselves are quiet, but an optional muffler [P] can be mounted to the end of the PVC to damp the sound of moving air in a radon fan installation.

 5] Mount and Wire the Fan

 In new construction, the in-line fan is often mounted in the attic.
-Occasionally in a retrofit, the pipe can run through an interior space, such as an attached garage, then daylight through the roof.
+Occasionally in a retrofit, the pipe can run through an interior space, such as an attached garage, then daylight through the roof to create a radon mitigation system.
 More commonly in retrofits, however, the fan is mounted outside, just beyond where the PVC exits the rim joist and turns upward 5 .
 Building codes set minimum requirements with regard to location and height of the vent pipe in relation to the roof line and nearby openings into conditioned space.
 But local codes may vary so check with the building inspector for up-to-date specs.

 A version of this article appeared on ProTradeCraft.com under the title “How to Install a Radon Mitigation System in a New Home.”
 Thanks to Niles Erickson and Andrew Ahlquist at Erickson Foundation Supportworks for their help updating the information for retrofits.